BioBlast® - Search

 Innovent announced China’s NMPA has approved Byvasda® (biosimilar bevacizumab) for the additional indication of adult recurrent glioblastoma.

-Biocon announces that it has been informed by the FDA of a deferred action on the BLA for its proposed bevacizumab biosimilar.
+Biocon announced that its subsidiary Biocon Biologics has been informed by the FDA of a deferred action on the BLA for its proposed bevacizumab biosimilar.
 This deferral was attributed to COVID-19, as the FDA was unable to conduct the required inspection of the manufacturing facility.
-Biocon is now awaiting dates for the inspection to occur.
+Biocon Biologics is now awaiting dates for the inspection to occur.

 Bio-Thera Solutions announces it has reached a licensing agreement with Biomm SA for BAT1706 (proposed bevacizumab biosimilar).
 Under the agreement, Biomm will have exclusive rights to distribute and market the drug in Brazil.
 Bio-Thera has filed license applications for BAT1706 in the US, EU and China.